Signs of overtraining syndrome

 Sometimes referred to as burnout, training stress syndrome or chronic fatigue, they’re all essentially the same thing: overtraining syndrome.
-Discover the symptoms and best prevention and recovery methods.
+Discover the warning signs so you can stop it in its tracks and the best prevention and recovery methods

 Overtraining syndrome – what is it?